bezmoradi/tutorials/go/struct.md

 }
 ```

+Keep in mind that before the `omitempty` keyword there should not be any white space.

 ## An Intro to Struct Validation

 If we need to define a struct key as required, we can use a tag as follows: